-- are not physically able to be in school.
-For example, teachers may have kits that they can send home with younger students, they may be ready to teach on-line, etc. - 12.
+- 12. Teaching and learning must not stop if students are sent home because of an outbreak.
+As part of their preparations for the upcoming school year, school personnel must develop contingency plans for continued learning when students are not physically able to be in school.
+For example, teachers may have kits that they can send home with younger students, they may be ready to teach on-line, etc. - 13.
 Public Health Officers will inform those individuals who have been ordered to self-isolate of when the order ends.
 Public Health Officers will inform the principal or the school district of when a class or a school (students and/or school personnel) can physically return to the school building.